Rajeswaripriya/Rajeswaripriya/README.md

 - 👋 Hi, I’m @Rajeswaripriya
 - 👀 I’m interested in software developer (python)
-- 🌱 I’m currently learning data science
+- 🌱 I’m also currently learning data science
 - 💞️ I’m looking to a job seeking a challenging role in your company to enhance my programming skills, technical knowledge, and communication
 - 📫 How to reach me through mail id rajeswaripriya.662@gmail.com
 - 😄 Pronouns: ...